ShunkiKyoya/summarize_cluster_overlap/README.md

 and put it in the `datasets` directory.
 * The **yeast** dataset is downloaded from http://archive.ics.uci.edu/ml/datasets/yeast.
-You need to download yeast.data from there and put it in the datasets directory.
+You need to download `yeast.data` from there and put it in the `datasets` directory.
-* The **wisconsin breast cancer** dataset is loaded from the function the in the scikit-learn package.
+* The **wisconsin breast cancer** dataset is loaded from the function the in the `scikit-learn` package.
-Additional procedures are not needed to obtain it.
+Additional procedures are not required.